XueMary/vue-control-load/README.md

 ```
 npm i vue-control-load

-import controlLoad,{state} from 'vue-control-load'
+import {ControlLoad,state} from 'vue-control-load'

-Vue.use(controlLoad)
+Vue.use(ControlLoad)
 let gLoading = new state(Vue)

 new Vue({